mjdamgaard/UP-Web-Project/README.md

 This will hopefully usher in a new age of the Web where using an algorithm is not a quid pro quo, like how things are now: The algorithms collect personal data about you when you use them, often in a non-transparent way, and in return you get results that might be more relevant to you, if you are lucky (at least until the process of "enshittification" inevitable takes its toll).

 But with this user-programmable system, the users can be in complete charge over the algorithms.
 They are the ones that program them, first of all.
-And each of them can be free to choose whichever algorithm that they themselves want to use.
+And each of them can be free to choose whichever algorithm that they want to use themselves.

 Particularly, in terms of the user data that is fed to the algorithms, each user will be able to provide only the data that *they* want.
 And even if they don't want to provide any at all, this is also possible, as they can then instead just try to tweak the parameters of a given algorithm manually, in order to make them suit their preferences the best.
 No quid pro quo needed.